Why health, safety and security is important

 The Group’s health, safety and security priorities, objectives, and performance monitoring are coordinated and governed by:

-• The safety forum: Comprising the health and safety leaders from each operating company, the forum is responsible for providing updates on health, safety and security issues and events, sharing best practices, and advising the health and safety committee on Groupwide initiatives to improve performance
+• The Safety Forum: Comprising the health and safety leaders from each Product Line, the forum is responsible for providing updates on health, safety and security issues and events, sharing best practices, and advising the health and safety committee on Groupwide initiatives to improve performance

 * LTIF = (Number of lost time injuries x 1,000,000)/(Total hours worked)